Taturevich/.net-lab-process.students/README.md

 **Please install these software using English language**

-# Ceremonies
+# Protocol
-You are responsible for these things:
+You are responsible for the following:
 - Attending stand up meetings that held by Slack bot - Standup Alice (in English).
 Twice a week.
 - Commit and Push changes to your repository at least twice a week (please see [workflow](docs/workflow.md) page).

 # Communication
 - Our primary communication tool is Slack (epam-training.slack.com).
-- We are using English language to chat in GitHub and for stand up in Slack.
+- We are using English language to chat in GitHub and for stand ups in Slack.
 - We are using Russian language at lectures and in other Slack channels.

 # FAQ
 > :question: I can't attend the lecture today, what can I do?
-- Don't worry, just read the topics of the lecture by your self.
+- Don't worry, just read the topics of the lecture by yourself.
 - Please send message about your absence into the slack channel.

-> :question: Can I watch lecture online?
+> :question: Can I watch a lecture online?
-- No. We are not doing broadcasting.
+- No. We are not broadcasting.

 > :question: Can I get a copy of presentation?
-- No. We are not distribute any training materials.
+- No. We are not distributing any training materials.

 > :question: Can I record lectures?
 - You may not record lectures with any recording devices (phone, microphone, camera).